Cancer causes: Popular myths about the causes of cancer

 If you're still concerned that your underarm antiperspirant or deodorant could increase your risk of cancer, choose products that don't contain chemicals that worry you.

-Myth: Microwaving plastic containers and wraps releases harmful, cancer-causing substances into food.
+Myth: Microwaving food in plastic containers and wraps releases harmful, cancer-causing substances.

-Fact: Microwave-safe plastic containers and wraps are safe to use in the microwave.
+Fact: Plastic containers and wraps labeled as safe for use in the microwave don't pose a threat.

-But plastic containers not intended for use in the microwave could melt and potentially leak chemicals into your food.
-So avoid microwaving containers that were never intended for the microwave, such as margarine tubs, takeout containers or whipped topping bowls.
+There is some evidence that plastic containers that aren't intended for use in the microwave could melt and potentially leak chemicals into your food.
+Avoid microwaving plastic containers that were never intended for the microwave, such as margarine tubs, takeout containers or whipped topping bowls.

 Check to see that any container you use in the microwave is labeled as microwave-safe.

-Myth: People with cancer shouldn't eat sugar, since it can cause cancer to grow faster.
+Myth: People who have cancer shouldn't eat sugar, since it can cause cancer to grow faster.

-Fact: Sugar doesn't make cancer grow faster.
-All cells, including cancer cells, depend on blood sugar (glucose) for energy.
-But giving more sugar to cancer cells doesn't speed their growth.
-Likewise, depriving cancer cells of sugar doesn't slow their growth.
+Fact: More research is needed to understand the relationship between sugar in the diet and cancer.
+All kinds of cells, including cancer cells, depend on blood sugar (glucose) for energy.
+But giving more sugar to cancer cells doesn't make them grow faster.
+Likewise, depriving cancer cells of sugar doesn't make them grow more slowly.

 This misconception may be based in part on a misunderstanding of positron emission tomography (PET) scans, which use a small amount of radioactive tracer — typically a form of glucose.
 All tissues in your body absorb some of this tracer, but tissues that are using more energy — including cancer cells — absorb greater amounts.
 For this reason, some people have concluded that cancer cells grow faster on sugar.
 But this isn't true.

-However, there is some evidence that consuming large amounts of sugar is associated with an increased risk of certain cancers, including esophageal cancer.
-It can also lead to weight gain and increase the risk of obesity and diabetes, which may increase the risk of cancer.
+There is some evidence that consuming large amounts of sugar is associated with an increased risk of certain cancers, including esophageal cancer.
+Eating too much sugar can also lead to weight gain and increase the risk of obesity and diabetes, which may increase the risk of cancer.

 Myth: Cancer is contagious.